-Peak has commissioned artist Susan Adams to create new work for this year’s Abergavenny Food Festival.
+Peak commissioned artist Susan Adams to create new work for the 2018 Abergavenny Food Festival.

 The time when the whole community headed to the fields to bring the harvest home is long gone but most people have memories of harvest celebrations in school, in churches and community halls.

 The making of a “corn dolly” was an ancient custom and traditionally made from the last sheaf of corn to be harvested, where it was believed the corn spirit was hiding.
 The corn dolly was often ceremonially destroyed to represent the death of the old and the beginning of new growth in the spring.

 In Wales and the borders the corn dolly was known as the hag, the neck or the mare.
 A corn dolly at St Fagans National Museum of History, made by farm-worker Thomas Minton of Shropshire referred to his as “the little cage”.

 Peak’s Horsebox Studio at Abergavenny Food Festival became home to a reinvigoration of the corn dolly, reflecting on harvest customs and what is sown and reaped now as part of modern farming processes and the broader impact on biodiversity.

 Susan worked with young people on our Caban Crefft project, using traditional and contemporary methods to make a variety of corn dollies and sculpture.